-Prep Questions to be Filled Out Prior to the Meeting As you think about the succession planning process what comes to mind?
-What are your concerns about the succession planning process?
-Who do you think needs to be involved in the succession planning process?
+- 1. As you think about the succession planning process what comes to mind? - 2.
+What are your concerns about the succession planning process? - 3.
+Who do you think needs to be involved in the succession planning process? - 4.
 What are the first steps that need to be taken to begin the process?

-Group Activity &amp; Commitments - Bring the key stakeholders together and have a conversation about starting the succession planning process.
+Group Activity & Commitments - Bring the key stakeholders together and have a conversation about starting the succession planning process.
 Ask everyone to make some shared commitments that they can hold each other accountable to in the succession planning process.
 Examples might be: trust the process, keep an open mind, bring up concerns if they arise.
-Individual Commitments - What new attitudes/mindsets/behaviors are you committing to in support of the group commitments?
-Share your commitments with the group.